 Was I the first who thought of this again?
-Perchance I was, but howsoe'er that be,
+Perchance I was, but howsoe'er that be

-Long time I thought of these things certainly

-Ere I durst stir my fellows to the quest,

-Though secretly myself, with little rest

-For tidings of our lovely land I sought.

-Should prisoners from another folk be brought

-Unto our town, I questioned them of this;

--I asked the wandering merchants of a bliss They dreamed not of, in chaffering for their goods; The hunter in the far-off lonely woods, The fisher in the rivers nigh the sea, Must tell their wild strange stories unto me.
-Within the temples books of records lay Such as I told of, thereon day by day I pored, and got long stories from the priests Of many-handed gods with heads of beasts, And such-like dreariness; and still, midst all Sometimes a glimmering light would seem to fall Upon my ignorance, and less content As time went on I grew, and ever went About my daily life distractedly, Until at last I felt that I must die Or to my fellows tell what in me was.
+Long time I thought of these things certainly Ere I durst stir my fellows to the quest, Though secretly myself, with little rest For tidings of our lovely land I sought.
+Should prisoners from another folk be brought Unto our town, I questioned them of this; I asked the wandering merchants of a bliss They dreamed not of, in chaffering for their goods; The hunter in the far-off lonely woods, The fisher in the rivers nigh the sea, Must tell their wild strange stories unto me.
+Within the temples books of records lay Such as I told of, thereon day by day I pored, and got long stories from the priests Of many-handed gods with heads of beasts, And such like dreariness; and still, midst all Sometimes a glimmering light would seem to fall Upon my ignorance, and less content As time went on I grew, and ever went About my daily life distractedly, Until at last I felt that I must die Or to my fellows tell what in me was.

 So on a day I came to Nicholas

 And trembling 'gan to tell of this and that,

 And as I spoke with downcast eyes I sat

 Fearing to see some scorn within his eyes,

 Or horror at unhappy memories;

 But now, when mine eyes could no longer keep

 The tears from falling, he too, nigh to weep,

-Spoke out, "O Rolf, why hast thou come to me,

-Who thinking I was happy, now must see

-That only with the ending of our breath,

-Or by that fair escape from fear and death

-Can we forget the hope that erewhile led

-Our little band to woe and drearihead?

-But now are we grown old, Rolf, and to-day

-Life is a little thing to cast away,